rdfshapes/shacl-sparql/README.md

 [*Semantics and validation of recursive SHACL*](https://www.inf.unibz.it/krdb/KRDB%20files/tech-reports/KRDB18-01.pdf).

+## Syntax of input shapes ##

+SHACL2SPARQL is primarily meant to be used with a dedicated JSON syntax for input shapes (documented in `doc/jsonSyntax.pdf`).

+Alternatively, it offers a limited support for SHACL's (ttl) syntax, namely the fragment that corresponds to the JSON syntax.
+Among other restrictions, shape constraints are assumed to be in conjunctive normal form, and constraints on SHACL "value nodes" are limited to string equality and xsd datatypes.
+The SHACL parser is written in Scala, because it relies on ([Shaclex](https://github.com/weso/shaclex)).

+## Installation ##

+A jar is provided with the release.

+Alternatively, scripts are provided to build:
+* the validation engine (in Java)
+* the validation engine (in Java) and the parser (in Scala)

 ## Validate an RDF graph with SHACL2SPARQL ##

 To validate a graph with SHACL2SPARQL: